TechnicalPursuit/TIBET/README.md

 TIBET is a seamless front-end framework blending the best features of today's modern JavaScript modules with a powerful set of interactive development tools.

+TIBET is a true framework in that TIBET code calls you, not the other way around as you may expect if you've used most JavaScript libraries.

+Like Rails, TIBET offers a convention-over-configuration approach to building web front-ends and applications.
+These conventions help structure your work, help keep your code organized, and help TIBET's tools assist you more.

+Designed specifically for large-scale Enterprise and Government-class web application development, TIBET is more like Smalltalk than Scheme, bringing advanced OO support and immersive development tooling to JavaScript.

 # Installation

 ### Install Node.js